drazdra/UNN/README.md

 And here we get another problem!
 The longer the context we have, the larger the number of disks that might lie about the compatibility.
 At the start, only the fastest disks go outside the safe zone quickly, but deeper in the context, a lot of medium-speed disks might also show false incompatibility.

-So, let's try to predict some consequences of this fun, thanks to RoPE:
+Let's try to predict some consequences of this fun, thanks to RoPE:
  - Every attention head is applicable only within a certain distance between tokens; otherwise, it lies.
  - At certain relative positions of tokens in the context, an attention head lies.
  - To be able to still understand where there is noise and where there is a signal, the model has to *duplicate* attention heads with the same specialization *for various distance ranges*.
 So, multiple heads catch the same traits just over different distance ranges.